Eric-git-999/Hyper_spectra_automation/README.md

 - Automatic calibration panel detection (VNIR & SWIR).
 - Reflectance calculation using calibration panels.
 - Export of results as NetCDF (`.nc`) files and CSV summaries.
-- Interactive panel region adjustment for verification and correction.
+- Interactive selection region adjustment for verification and correction.
 - Visualization and verification plots of processed data.

 ## Workflow Overview